-Custom Certificate Signing Requests · Cloudflare SSL docs
+Custom Certificate Signing Requests

 1415

 Unable to parse subject alternative name(s) (SAN) - :reason.
-Please check your input and try again.
+Check your input and try again.
 Reasons: publicsuffix: cannot derive eTLD+1 for domain %q; publicsuffix: invalid public suffix %q for domain %q;

 400